-Students participate in a field-based experience (practicum or internship) for 150 hours or more to satisfy the Applied Practice Experience.
+Students participate in a field-based experience (practicum or internship) for 150 hours or more, and complete two or more work products to satisfy the Applied Practice Experience.
 With approval, this requirement may be satisfied in other ways, such as though course-based activities, activities linked to service learning, or co-curricular activities.
 Please check with the Office of Public Health Practice for eligibility.